 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Illinois During Their Migration This Spring

 This year’s most glorious migration is already underway, and it’s something you won’t want to miss.
 This spring, thousands of hummingbirds are headed right for Illinois, and it’s one of the most magical things you’ll ever see.
-If you’re wondering when the hummingbirds will arrive in Illinois, keep reading!
+If you find yourself asking, “When will hummingbirds arrive in Illinois?”, keep reading!

 Are you prepared for this year’s hummingbird migration?
 Did you put out a feeder last year?
 For more information about when the hummingbirds will arrive in Illinois, and how to set up a hummingbird feeder, visit hummingbird-guide.com.
 And as you prepare to welcome a new season in The Land of Lincoln, you’ll definitely want to check out these 11 places in Illinois that completely transform when spring arrives.